 They are NOT permitted to operate power-driven carts WITHOUT A VALID DRIVER’S LICENSE.

 Annual membership dues must be paid when due, without delay.
-Resignations and requests for category changes must be forwarded, in writing, to the Management Team and/or Board of Directors before the 1st of February of each year; otherwise, the fees automatically become due and payable for the ensuing year.
+Resignations and requests for category changes must be forwarded, in writing, to the Management Team and/or Board of Directors.
+December 1st is the deadline for any resignations and/or membership transfers; otherwise, the fees automatically become due and payable for the ensuing year.
 A statement of account is sent to members at the beginning of each month and is due upon receipt.

 Late payment will result in a 2% charge per month, equivalent to 24% per year.
 Members whose accounts are in arrears may have their privileges suspended.
 When joining the Club, all members are therefore agreeing to comply with all Club’s rules and regulations.